 Who can claim workers compensation?

-All workers are entitled claim workers compensation including full time, part time and casual workers.
+All workers are entitled to claim workers compensation including full time, part-time and casual workers.
 Sub-contractors can still claim compensation, but you’ll need to establish that you were working under the care and control of a “deemed employer”.
 If you’re a sole trader with an ABN number, then you might need to claim under your own workers compensation insurance policy if you have one.

 How do I claim compensation for work-related injury?